alecbrick/UnifyID/README.md

 This is for the UnifyID coding challenge.
+I chose to create a 128x128 randomly generated bitmap.

 I couldn't be sure if you had PIL installed, so I made the image from scratch.